Jacinto Paras: Post-congressional activities

-He also served as Undersecretary of the Department of Labor and Employment before being appointed as Undersecretary of the Presidential Legislative Liaison Office (PLLO) under the administration of President Rodrigo Duterte.
-He sparked controversy after it was exposed, with photo evidences, that he was conspiring with then-Justice Secretary Vitaliano Aguirre II to imprison Senator Risa Hontiveros using false charges.
+In September 2017, Paras sparked controversy after it was exposed, with photo evidences, that he was conspiring with then-Justice Secretary Vitaliano Aguirre II to imprison Senator Risa Hontiveros using false charges.
 Media captured Aguirre texting instructions to 'expedite' cases through Paras, a tactic previously used to arrest Senator Leila de Lima.
 Despite public backlash and evidence presented in the Senate, Aguirre and his team still pursued and filed the false charges against Hontiveros.